 About the Journal

 Research in Social Sciences and Technology is an international, peer-reviewed, open-access journal.
 The journal is published twice a year (May & November) in online versions.
-The journal accepts article submissions online through the website of the journal which can be reached at www. ressat.org The main purpose of the journal is to publish scholarly work in the social sciences and technology.
+The journal accepts article submissions online through the website of the journal which can be reached at www. ressat.org The main purpose of the journal is to publish scholarly work in the social sciences, technology and their impact on education.

 The scopes of the journal include: Anthropology; Archaeology; Criminology; Education; Economics; Geography; History; Information and Communications Technology (ICT); Law; Linguistics; Religion; Political science; Psychology; Sociology